Mosses, Liverworts & Hornworts

 "Bryophytes" is a resource devoted to Bryology, the branch of plant science concerned with the study of mosses, liverworts and hornworts.
 It provides information on the classification, structural features, natural history, ecology and evolutionary relationships of these plants.
 Although small in stature, bryophytes play significant roles in diverse terrestrial ecosystems.
 They are found growing on soil, rocks and/or trees throughout the world, from coastal Antarctica to the peat bogs of the Northern hemisphere, from the deserts of Australia to the rain forests of the Amazon.
 They are an essential part of this planet's biodiversity.
 Click on any of the topics listed to learn more about these fascinating organisms.

-Translation: The entry "About this Site" translated into the Russian by Vlad Brown.
+Translation: The entry "What are Bryophytes" translated into the Bulgarian by Dimitar Teykiyski.